ksu-cs-textbooks/cc410/content/z-examples/04-inheritance/_index.md

 ---
-title: "Debugging & Logging"
+title: "Inheritance"
-pre: "5. "
+pre: "4. "
-weight: 50
+weight: 40
 ---

-In this example project, we'll go through how to use the Codio debugger to explore our program's state and call stack.
-We'll explore a couple of programs that contain bugs and see if we can fix them.
-In addition, we'll explore how to add some simple logging to our code.
+In this example project, we'll go through different forms of inheritance and how they work - including direct inheritance, abstract classes, and interfaces.
+This will give us a hands-on way to explore the use of inheritance in our code.

 The next page will discuss the overall requirements that this example project should include.
 After that, there is a page for each programming language with some basic steps and a video to walk you through the whole process.